Malcolm Allison: Return to Manchester City

 In 1979, Allison was offered the chance to return to Manchester City by then-chairman Peter Swales.
 City's only success since Allison left in 1972 was League Cup victory in 1976, although the club had been doing reasonably well under long-term manager Tony Book, finishing second in the league in the 1976–77 season and runners-up in the League Cup in 1974.

 Allison was given a sizeable war chest to build his team — this time without Joe Mercer.
 Allison controversially sold crowd favourites Peter Barnes and Gary Owen and replaced them with players including Michael Robinson and Steve Daley – who became the British transfer record for £1,450,000m.

 Daley turned out to be an expensive flop, and Allison always said that he had agreed a much lower fee with the Wolves manager for Daley.
 Allison later said Swales intervened on a chairman to chairman basis and secured the transfer instantly but at a much higher, possibly rip-off price.
 Allison later admitted on his first meeting with chairman Swales: "I looked at him, saw the comb-over, the England blazer and the suede shoes and thought 'this isn't going to work'".
 Allison left a year later in 1980 with City struggling in the league.
 He later got involved in a verbal scrap with his successor and fellow maverick manager, John Bond.

 Overseas

 Allison also managed overseas, in Turkey with Galatasaray (1976–1977), and in Portugal with Sporting.
 With the Lisbon club he won the league championship and the Portuguese Cup in 1981–1982.
-That would be the only Championship title won by Sporting until the 1999–2000 season, which meant that Allison is fondly remembered by Sporting fans.
+That would be the last Championship title won by Sporting until the 1999–2000 season, which meant that Allison is fondly remembered by Sporting fans.